Open-Systems-Pharmacology/Qualification-DDI-CYP3A4/Qualification/Input/Content/Efavirenz-Alfentanil-DDI.md

-The release of the repository containing the respective simulations can be found here: https://github.com/Open-Systems-Pharmacology/Efavirenz-Alfentanil-DDI/releases/tag/v1.0.
+The release of the snapshot containing the respective simulations can be found here: https://github.com/Open-Systems-Pharmacology/Efavirenz-Alfentanil-DDI/releases/tag/v1.0.

 The efavirenz-alfentanil interaction was evaluated using one clinical DDI study that includes iv and oral administration of alfentanil ([Kharasch 2012](#4-References)).